Transport Layer Security (TLS)¶

 If the reader is familiar with OpenSSL’s BIO layer, it might be analogous to saying the only way of interacting with Botan’s TLS is via a BIO_mem I/O abstraction.
 This makes the library completely agnostic to how you write your network layer, be it blocking sockets, libevent, asio, a message queue, lwIP on RTOS, some carrier pigeons, etc.

-Starting in 1.11.31, the application callbacks are encapsulated as the class
+Application callbacks are encapsulated as the class TLS::Callbacks

 ,

-mandatory for using TLS, all others are optional and provide additional
+) are mandatory for using TLS, all others are optional and provide

 Mandatory.
 The TLS stack requests that all bytes of data be queued up to send to the counterparty.
 After this function returns, the buffer containing data will be overwritten, so a copy of the input must be made if the callback cannot send the data immediately.